uoa-compsci399-s1-2024/capstone-project-2024-s1-team-11/README.md

 <code>npm install</code>

+## How to run the client server

-To start the project make sure you are in the client folder, then run:
+To start the react project so you can see it in your browser, cd to the *client* folder, then run:

 <code>npm run dev</code>

+To end the project type:

+<code>Ctrl + C </code>